threequartersjohn/react-custom-hooks/src/useKeyboardEvent/README.md

 React hook to register keyboard events.

-This hook is useful to hide away event addition and removalm, and to add semantic context to your event registering.
+This hook is useful to hide away event addition and removal, and to add semantic context to your event registering.

 ### Usage